Here's Our Rant About Globus Maritime Limited (GLBS)

-Globus Maritime Limited (NASDAQ:GLBS) went up by 4.33% from its latest closing price compared to the recent 1-year high of $10.86.
-The company’s stock price has collected 4.33% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Globus Maritime Sets Date for the Release of Third Quarter and Nine Months 2021 Results
+Globus Maritime Limited (NASDAQ:GLBS) went up by 1.62% from its latest closing price compared to the recent 1-year high of $10.86.
+The company’s stock price has collected -4.63% of loss in the last five trading sessions.
+Press Release reported 18 hours ago that Globus Maritime Limited Reports Financial Results for the quarter and nine-month period ended September 30, 2021

 Is It Worth Investing in Globus Maritime Limited (NASDAQ :GLBS) Right Now?